The local server kit includes a few pieces:

 - Connect the power adapter to wall power or a generator.

-- Connect power port on the router and local server (white labeled barrel plugs into the Router).
+- Connect power port on the router and local server.

 - Connect a network cable to any of the middle three ports on the router (circled in red and numbered 2, 3, 4 below):

-- Connect the other end of that same network cable to the LAN port on the local server (circled in red, below):
+- Connect the other end of that same network cable on the local server (circled in red, below): Use Grey short Ethernet cable.

 This is all that needs to be connected for offline operation – if you are set up at a race and have no internet connection, you’re ready to turn the serverbox on – push the power button on the front.